 \section{Summary}

-The detection of pairwise kSZ has now reached a significance of more than 5$\sigma$.
-With the ongoing and upcoming large spectroscopic surveys, the constraining power of kSZ at a scale of less than 50 cMpc is going to substantially improve.
+The detection of the pairwise kSZ effect has now reached a significance level of more than 9$\sigma$.
+With the ongoing and upcoming large spectroscopic surveys, the constraining power of the kSZ effect on a scale of less than 50 cMpc is going to improve substantially.
 Robust modeling of systematics is essential to unlock this cosmological information.

-In this work, we investigate the optical cluster selection bias on pairwise kSZ, pairwise velocities, and optical depth.
-We apply the method of cylindrical counts to obtain reasonable $M-\lambda$ relations in hydrodynamical simulations.
-We estimate the bias for $\lambda \geq 5$ on clusters at z=$0.2-0.6$ with $\mathrm{M_{200m}} \geq 10^{12.1}\,h^{-1}\mathrm{M_{\odot}}$ over a wide range of galaxy selection criteria.
-Within our uncertainty level, no significant bias is observed.
+In this work, we investigated the optical-cluster-selection bias on the pairwise kSZ effect, pairwise velocities, and optical depth.
+We applied the method of cylindrical counts to obtain reasonable $M-\lambda$ relations in hydrodynamical simulations.
+We estimated the bias for $\lambda \geq 5$ on clusters at z=$0.2-0.6$ with $\mathrm{M_{200m}} \geq 10^{12.1}\,h^{-1}\mathrm{M_{\odot}}$ over a wide range of galaxy-selection criteria.
+Within our uncertainty level, no significant bias was observed.

-This result paves the way for upcoming pairwise kSZ measurements, with optical cluster samples powered by DESI spectroscopy, cross-matching with ACT, SO, and CMB-S4.
-Applying this framework to larger hydrodynamical simulations, ideally incorporating various feedback or cosmological models, and a lightcone structure complementary to \verb|Magneticum|, would be highly valuable.
-For future work, a more sophisticated model would be required to have a quantitative estimation, and investigating the bias of multi-observable probes, such as clustering and weak lensing, would provide deeper insights into the gas properties in large structures.
+This result paves the way for upcoming pairwise kSZ measurements, with optical cluster samples powered by DESI spectroscopy, cross-matching with Atacama Cosmology Telescope\,\citep[ACT,][]{Coulton2024, Naess2025}, Simons Observatory\,\citep{Abitbol2025}, and next-generation CMB efforts.
+Applying this framework to larger hydrodynamical simulations, ideally incorporating various feedback or cosmological models, and a light-cone structure complementary to \verb|Magneticum|, would be highly valuable.
+For future work, a more sophisticated model would be required for a quantitative estimation, and investigating the bias of multi-observable probes---such as clustering and weak lensing---would provide deeper insights into the gas properties in large structures.

 \begin{appendix}